 In addition to the formal requirements of the national curriculum the curriculum at St Bede’s offers a range of additional opportunities organised by the school in order to enrich the experiences of our children.

-Please follow the link to read our curriculum statement Curriculum Statement March 2018
+Please follow the link to read our Children’s and full curriculum statements 2020

 How reading is taught at St Bede’s